NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 First, open `app/app.component.ts` and copy its contents into `app/pages/login/login.component.ts`.

-Next, in `login.component.ts`, change the name of the class from “AppComponent” to “LoginPage, and update the two paths below accordingly:
+Next, in `login.component.ts`, change the name of the class from “AppComponent” to “LoginPage”, and update the two paths below accordingly:

 ``` TypeScript
 import {User} from "../../shared/user/user";